Create a Web Layout with 3D Elements using Photoshop

 47 Merge them into one layer and rotate it via Edit > Transform > Rotate 90o CCW.
 Move the object on the left side of the layout.

 48 Duplicate the shape again and flip it horizontally using Edit > Transform > Flip Horizontally.
-Move the shape across on to the other side of the layout.

 49 Merge both shapes into one layer (Ctrl+E), zoom (Z) into any one of the shapes, and make a rectangular selection just like in the figure below, and choose Edit > Free Transform (Ctrl+T).